-AP Calculus AB is a course designed for students with a high interest and strong background in mathematics.
+Equipment: A scientific calculator and the Texas Instrument TI-83/TI-84 family of graphing calculators is recommended.
+AP Calculus I is a course designed for students with a high interest and strong background in mathematics.
 Students can choose the AP Program, or the Cascadia College in the High School program.
 The first semester of the course is equivalent to Math 151 (Differential Calculus).
 Both programs include a conceptual development, a formal development, and applications of basic differential and integral calculus.
 Emphasis is on process, problem solving, and clear communication of ideas and techniques.
+Students will have the option of taking the AP 'AB' Exam in the spring.
+MCA111 - AP CALCULUS BC Length/Credit: Full Year/1Credit Grades: 10, 11, 12 Diploma Category: 3rd Credit of Math, Algebra 1, Geometry Prerequisite: Completion of AP Calculus AB Other Info: Students are encouraged to take the AP 'BC' Calculus test in the spring.

-A scientific calculator is required.
-The Texas Instrument TI-83 or TI-84 family of graphing calculators is strongly recommended.
+Equipment: A scientific calculator and the Texas Instrument TI-83/TI-84

+family of graphing calculators is recommended.
-AP Calculus II (BC) (10, 11, 12)

-AP Calculus BC is a course designed for students who have successfully completed Calculus I. The first semester of this course is equivalent to Math 152 (Integral Calculus).
+AP Calculus II is a course designed for students who have successfully completed Calculus I. The first semester of this course is equivalent to Math 152 (Integral Calculus).
 The curriculum builds on Calculus I and extends to cover a second quarter and part of a third quarter of college calculus.
 Topics of study may include advanced integration techniques and applications, functions of several variables, parametric and polar functions, sequences and series, and vectors in R2 and R3.

-A scientific calculator is required.
-The Texas Instrument TI-83 or TI-84 family of graphing calculators is strongly recommended.
+MCA130 - AP STATISTICS

+Length/Credit: Full Year/1Credit

+Grades: 9, 10, 11, 12

+Diploma Category: 3rd Credit of Math

+Prerequisite: Completion of Algebra II or Algebra II-Trigonometry Other Info: Students are encouraged to take the AP Statistics test in

+the spring.